Jeefrect/SoundReactor/README.md

 - Report bugs and suggest features via Issues on GitHub.

 ## Examples
+- Download test objects to demonstrate the mod in **the Discord server forum**!
 - Make headlights **flash on bass beats**.
 - Animate neons with **treble spikes**.
 - Deform body panels in sync with **overall volume**.